Luna-Xue/xueshannon.github.io/index.md

 ## 📣 Ph.D.
 Students Wanted

 I am actively recruiting **highly motivated Ph.D. students** to join my group at the University of Hawaiʻi at Mānoa, starting in **Fall 2025**.

-If you are interested in working on cutting-edge topics related to:

-- Wireless communication for 6G and beyond
-- Physical-layer and cross-layer security
-- AI/ML for O-RAN and intelligent RAN systems
-- ISAC-based sensing and privacy-preserving wireless networks

-please email me with:
+Please email me with:
 - Your **CV**
 - A brief **statement of research interests**
 - Any relevant publications or project experience (if available)
 > 📧 **Email subject requirement:**
 Please use the following subject line:
 **`PhD Application Fall 2025 – Your Name – [Research Area]`**
-(e.g., `PhD Application Fall 2025 – Jane Doe – ISAC & AI-RAN`)

 Applications without this subject line may not be considered.

-Fully funded positions are available.
-International applicants are welcome.

 ---